Ahmet Piriştina

 Piriştina was born in İzmir, Turkey.
 He was elected as Mayor of İzmir in two consecutive elections, in 1999 and 2004.
 As mayor he became known in Izmir for keeping his electoral promises and being an honest politician.
 He died of a heart attack at the age of 52.
 Mayor Piriştina's image was draped by Izmir residents over buildings, monuments, boats and buses, while over a million people attended his funeral.

-Political life

-During his terms of office he launched many projects to resolve the structural problems of İzmir and protect İzmir's natural resources and cultural heritage.
-Some examples of his achievements are: